jesuscuevas/csus_website/_posts/2021-01-26-shell-first-steps.md

 - notes from a [previous lecture on shell](https://github.com/clarkfitzg/sta141c-winter19/blob/master/lecture/01-31-bash1.md#shell)

-## Correspondence between shell and file explorer windows
+## What's the shell?

+The shell is a text-based way to interact with your computer and run commands.
+Graphical User Interface's (GUI's), in contrast, have been far more popular since at least the 1990's.

-The shell is also known as: terminal, command line, UNIX shell, command prompt, console.
+The shell is also known as: terminal, command line, command line interpreter, UNIX shell, POSIX shell, command prompt, console.
 It comes in several flavors: bash, zsh, ksh, tcsh, fish.
+Windows also has PowerShell and others, which are the same concept, but different syntax, and we won't use it for this class.

 Here we can see a shell and an open file explorer both listing the contents of my `csus_website` directory.